 “Playing board games.”

 The students were throwing out great ideas, one after another.
-Ms. Green wondered how it is they spent all weekend doing nothing.
+Ms. Green wondered how they could possibly have spent all weekend doing nothing.

 “But I don’t have a puzzle,” Sophia said,

-“Yeah, and I don’t have interesting story books at home,” Addison added.
+“Yeah, and I don’t have interesting books at home,” Addison added.

 “I’ll let you all take a book out from the classroom to save for a rainy day,” Ms. Green offered.
 “As for everything else on the list, like playing board games, you could make your own!
 That could even be an activity as part of your pie.”